Jason Lewis (actor)

-Jason Lewis (born c.
-1970/1971) is an American actor and former fashion model.
-He is known for his role as Jerry "Smith" Jerrod on the HBO series Sex and the City.
+Jason Lewis (born June 25, 1971) is an American actor and former fashion model best known as Jerry "Smith" Jerrod on Sex and the City (2003–05), Sex and the City (2008) and Sex and the City 2 (2010).

 Early life

 Lewis was born in Newport Beach, California, to Nancy, a nurse, and Gregory Lewis, a judge; his parents are divorced.
 He has three siblings, Sean, Katie and Nicole.
 He grew up in Los Alamitos, California, and graduated from Los Alamitos High School.
 He attended college at San Diego State University.
 After college he started modeling, first in Paris and then with star status in Milan in the late 1990s for Guess?, Tommy Hilfiger and Hugo Boss, among others.